ay0408/DP-statistics-GWAS/README.md

 ## Fisher's exact test

-For the Fisher's exact test, as in the case of the chi-squared test, we conducted the experiments to evaluate the utility of our proposed methods a and the thresholds for practical use of the p-values and log(p).
+For the Fisher's exact test, as in the case of the chi-squared test, we conducted the experiments to evaluate the utility of our proposed methods and the thresholds for practical use of the p-values and log(p).

 ## Cochran-Armitage's trend test